dazinator/blazor-sample-multi-spa/README.md

  <StaticWebAssetBasePath>.private/spa2</StaticWebAssetBasePath>
 ```

-Then the host, gets to serve the one it chooses thanks to some new extensions methods that I produced via taking a lot of the existing blazor extension methods and setup and refactoring it slightly and adding a couple of new extension methods:
+Then the host, gets to serve the one it chooses, on the root url "/" thanks to some new extensions methods that I produced via taking a lot of the existing blazor extension methods and setup and tweaking it, and adding in a couple of helper extension methods "UseBlazorSpa"

 Startup.cs: